LambBread/cppsp/README.md

 cppsp -a script language base on c++
 ## Install
 Download the cppsp_compiler.exe or compiler the sourcecode by yourself
+* Requirement:prepare your own c++ compiler and set it's folder to environment path
 * Optional: put the folder path of exe to environment
 # Warning ⚠️
 * Cannot accept any space/blank before keyworld!